Unit VII. Presence

 on sexuality but about Divine Love.
 We may not recognize real love

-because it may not come to us in the form with which we expect or desire
+because it may not come to us in the form with which we expect or desire it.

-as water flows to the sea.
+flows to the sea.

 The energy of presence is relaxation, the ability to allow something